Find suggested replacement products here

 Formerly known as HF27

 Miniature welds are highly sensitive to even the smallest heat profile fluctuations during the resistance welding process: overheating deforms and destroys parts, while under heating results in a weak, unacceptable bond.
 Precise control, therefore, is required to achieve consistent, reliable welds.
-Built in the USA, the HF-2700A high frequency inverter welding machine achieves this level of control by precisely managing and monitoring both electrical AND mechanical weld parameters in a completely closed-loop process.
+Built in the USA, the HF-2700A high frequency inverter spot welder achieves this level of control by precisely managing and monitoring both electrical AND mechanical weld parameters in a completely closed-loop process.
 HF-2700A can address a wide range of applications including sensitive medical device components, solar cells, automotive electronics, battery tabs, battery pack assembly and more!

 Learn more about AMADA WELD TECH and our industry-leading products in our newsroom.